 Some brands, like Beigic, claim to avoid silicones.

 This is where it gets a little tricky – let’s remember how silicone works.
-First, it is a breathable, permeable barrier (just like a net).
-Second, as a barrier, silicone’s molecules are too large to be absorbed by your skin.
+Firstly, it is a breathable, permeable barrier (just like a net).
+Secondly, as a barrier, silicone’s molecules are too large to be absorbed by your skin.

 While there are skincare users who do report irritation, sensitivity and breakouts from products containing silicone this isn’t everyone.
 It’s also possible that silicone can cause allergic reactions for some users.